Towards Generalized Certified Robustness with Multi-Norm Training: Experiment

-\textbf{Ablation study on BA and GP.} In Table~\ref{table:gp-bp-ablation}, we show the ablation study of BA and GP techniques on the MNIST ($\epsilon_\infty=0.3, \epsilon_2=1.0$) experiment.
-BA and GP improve union accuracy by $2\%$ and $7\%$ respectively, demonstrating the individual effectiveness of our proposed techniques.
+\textbf{Ablation study on BA and GP.} In Table~\ref{table:gp-bp-ablation}, we show the ablation study of BA and GP techniques on CIFAR-10 ($\epsilon_\infty=\frac{8}{255}, \epsilon_2=0.5, \epsilon_1=1.0$) experiment.
+BA and GP improve union accuracy by $6.8\%$ and $2.7\%$, demonstrating the individual effectiveness of our proposed techniques.

-\textbf{Visualization of bound differences.} Figure~\ref{fig:bp-example} displays the bound differences $\{\underline{o}_y - \overline{o}_i\}_{i=0, i\neq y}^{i<k}$ of one example that is improved by \textbf{CURE-Scratch} (second row), compared with the \textbf{CURE-Max} (first row), from the CIFAR-10 ($\epsilon_\infty=\frac{8}{255}, \epsilon_2=0.5$) experiment with $q = \infty, r = 2$.
-We use the outputs from alpha-beta-crown.
-For $l_2$ perturbations (blue diagrams), we demonstrate that \textbf{CURE-Scratch} exhibits all positive bound differences, whereas \textbf{CURE-Max} shows several negative bound differences (highlighted in red), leading to a robust union prediction.
-Additionally, we observe that the distributions in the second row are more aligned than those in the first row. \textbf{CURE-Scratch} effectively aligns the bound difference distributions when the model is robust against $l_q$ perturbations, bringing the distributions closer together.
-This demonstrates the effectiveness of the bound alignment method.
-Additional visualizations are available in Appendix~\ref{more-vis}.
+\textbf{Visualization of bound differences.} Figure~\ref{fig:bp-example} displays the bound differences $\{\underline{o}_y - \overline{o}_i\}_{i=0, i\neq y}^{i<k}$ of one example that is improved by \textbf{CURE-Scratch} (second row), compared with the \textbf{CURE-Max} (first row), from the CIFAR-10 ($\epsilon_\infty=\frac{8}{255}, \epsilon_2=0.5, \epsilon_1=1.0$) experiment.
+We use outputs from $\alpha,\beta$-CROWN.
+For $l_2$ perturbations (blue diagrams), \textbf{CURE-Scratch} consistently shows positive bound differences enabling robust union prediction, while \textbf{CURE-Max} has several negative ones (highlighted in red).
+The second-row distributions are more aligned than the first, showing that \textbf{CURE-Scratch} effectively aligns bound differences.
+This highlights the effectiveness of the bound alignment method.
+Additional visualizations are in Appendix~\ref{more-vis}.